 Characteristics of Gemstones

 Some gemstones are manufactured to replicate other gemstones.
 But these artificial synthetic gemstones copy the look and colour of the real stone but possess neither their chemical nor physical characteristics as well.
-There are around 130 varieties of minerals that have been cut into gems with 50 species in common use.
+Classification of Gemstones are done on the basis of succeeding characteristics such as Crystal Structure, Optical Characteristics, Chemical Composition, Specific Gravity, and Durability.

 Significance of Gemstones